hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ```

 Now the module is installed on your system and Terraform can use it to provision
 resources.
+You need to run `terraform init` or `terraform get` every time you
+add a new module or want to change module versions.

 If you like, you can run `terraform plan` at this point to see what changes will
 be applied.
-Notice that our instance will be destroyed and recreated because it
+Notice that your instance will be destroyed and recreated because it
-will move to a new network.
+will move to the new network.

 ### Apply Changes

 Now run `terraform apply`.

 The output is similar to what we saw when using resources directly, but the
-resource names now have module paths prefixed to their names:
+resources now have the module name prefixed to their names.

 ```bash
 terraform apply